YordanGeorgiev/qto/doc/md/features_doc.md

 #### 6.2.1.
 Metadata caching via Redis
-All the meta data of the application during each request is fetched from Redis ( and can be re-load into Redis by loading the meta_tables or the meta_columns item in the browser)
+All the meta data of the application during each request is fetched from Redis ( and can be re-load into Redis by loading the app_items or the meta_columns item in the browser)